pschool-in/curriculum/content/grammar/adverb-draft.md

 Our friends live close by.
 Jerrick kicked the ball around.
 My uncle’s house is nearby.
-She took the child outside.
+Rosy took her son outside.
 We find Indians everywhere.
 Diwali is still months away.
 I can't hear you.
 Come near.